5 Best Electric Mouse Traps in 2026

 Victor M2 Smart-Kill Humane Wi-Fi Enabled Electronic Rat Trap Killer 2 Traps

-The Victor M2 Smart-Kill is the most advanced electric mouse trap on the market in 2026.
+The Victor M2 Smart-Kill is the most feature-rich electric mouse trap in this comparison.
 It connects directly to your home Wi-Fi and sends real-time push notifications to the Victor Pest app whenever a mouse is caught.
 For multi-room deployments — basements, attics, garages, vacation homes — this means you no longer need to physically check every trap every day.

 The 2-pack design covers two separate mouse zones in a typical home, and each unit can be individually monitored through the app.
-The high-voltage shock delivers a quick, humane kill, and the sealed chamber means no exposure to the dead mouse during disposal.
+The high-voltage shock is designed for a quick kill, and the sealed chamber means no exposure to the dead mouse during disposal.
 The “no-touch” cleanup is the same as Victor’s other electronic traps — tip the trap into a trash bag and the body slides out.

 The Wi-Fi monitoring is the real differentiator.
 Most electric trap failures happen because homeowners forget to check traps for days or weeks.
 Decomposing mice in unchecked traps cause odor, reduce trap effectiveness, and make you not want to deal with them.
 With M2 Smart-Kill, the app tells you the moment a kill happens — you empty the trap that same hour and re-bait.
 Maintenance becomes effortless.